ResonantWave/what-a-door/README.md

 * PIL

 ### Running
 You'll need a Telegram api key.
-Please obtain it via @botfather, and then paste it into [line 16 of door.py](door.py)
+Please obtain it via `@botfather`, and then paste it into [line 16 of door.py](door.py)

 Then, you'll also need to authorize your Telegram account, setting your user id in [line 28 of the same file](door.py).
-To find it you can use the /start command.
-The number after the __Please choose an action.__ is your user id.
+To find it you can use the `/start` command.
+The number after the `Please choose an action.` is your user id.

 Also, connect the following hardware to your Raspberry Pi:
 * Relay to BCM Pin 18